AVEVA/PI-Connector-for-UFL-Samples/README.md

 # PI-Connector-for-UFL-Samples

-These samples show how to get started with the PI Connector for UFL and in particular with how to use the connector's REST endpoint feature.
+These samples show how to get started with the PI Connector for UFL.

 ## Contents

-* Python samples to create data files and "PUT" it to the UFL REST endpoint, which can be find in the Python directory.
+* [INI_FILE_EXAMPLES] Configuration (INI) examples for parsing different kinds of data
-* Generic sample ini files can be found in the INI directory.
+* [REST_DATA_SENDERS (REST SERVER)] Python/C#/PowerShell samples to create data files and "PUT" it to the UFL REST endpoint
-* A example of a processing and XML file used in a SOAP request is in the SOAP directory, also an example of using Powershell to send data to the UFL rest endpoint.
+* [COMPLETE_SOLUTIONS] End to end solutions for various types of devices or data providers.

 ## Getting Started

-You will need a development/test PI System and the PI Connector for UFL (the samples were tested with version 1.0.0.41).
+You will need a development/test PI System and the PI Connector for UFL (the samples were tested with version 1.3.0.106).
-The UFL connector will automatically create tags and elements, thus care must be taken when using these examples against a production system.
+The UFL connector will automatically create tags, elements and event frames, thus care must be taken when using these examples against a production system.

 ## Licensing

-Copyright 2016 OSIsoft, LLC.
+Copyright 2018 OSIsoft, LLC.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.